-An alphabet chart, also called ABC chart, is a chart that includes all the letters of the alphabet.
+An alphabet chart, also called ABC chart or alphabet poster, is a chart that includes all the letters of the alphabet.
 Some charts also include pictures that represent each letter sound and keywords for each letter.

 The alphabet chart I created contains the letters in both upper and lower case, red vowels which is consistent with my other phonics resources, and an image with a written keyword for each letter to help students match sounds to letters.

 ABC charts are a great reference tool for students to have on hand in the early years.
 But it may take some teaching and modeling for students to begin to use them unprompted.

 When you introduce a letter, have students point to it on the chart and say the letter name, keyword, and sound.
 Model this first.

 Point to the letter and say “A apple /ă/.”
 Have students repeat this and use this format for all the letters.